 Anyone with other hobbies and a day job knows that.
 If you’re looking for a simplified, low-cost solution to the confusion swirling around the stock market and best investment strategies, then Robinhood Financial, the investing app, has something for you.

 Robinhood’s number one selling point is that it offers online investors free access to stock and ETF trading.
 This is almost unheard of.
 Even “low-fee” online investment platforms still cost investors considerable rates of commission on each trade.

 These low-fee online trading platforms also have considerably higher account minimums ranging from $500 (E*Trade) to $2,500 (Fidelity and Scottrade).
 Robinhood, on the other hand, charges $0 per trade and has a $0 account minimum requirement.
 This makes it easier to invest even if you only have a little money upfront.
 Robinhood’s no-fee trading undercuts old-school brokerages.

 Robinhood is able to make money through its Robinhood Gold program and collecting nominal interest on account balances.
 If you’re looking for a truly no-cost way to get started in the stock market, then Robinhood is a great place to start.

 Being in your 30s can feel like an awkward transition phase at times.
 You’re no longer the carefree teenager or splurge-happy 20-something relying on student loans, parental support or a part-time gig anymore, but you’re also likely thinking about progressing in your career, buying a home and starting a family more often than you’re thinking about your retirement goals.

 The key to financially surviving your 30s is balance.
-Managing debts, multiple savings goals, and retirement planning isn’t easy, but by following the aforementioned advice, you’ll be in a good position to meet both your short- and long-term goals.
+Managing debts, multiple savings goals, and retirement planning aren’t easy.
+But, by following the advice for investing in your 30s, you’ll be in a good position to meet both your short and long-term goals.